Updated February 15, 2019

 Workaround: N/A. Updated templates will be provided before GA.

-Issue: The Warranty Status for HP servers displays as Unknown in Asset Inventory resource accessible from the Node details page.
+Issue: The Warranty Status for HP servers displays as Unknown in Asset Inventory resource accessible from the Node Details view.
 HP changed the HTML structure of data in its warranty status table.
 SAM's HPWarrantyPoller will be updated to gather data in the revised format.

 Workaround: Refer to the HP Customer Support - Product Warranty Check (© 2018 HP Development Company, L.P., obtained on February 4, 2018).